recvfrom/clamav-faq/manual/Installation_guide-ClamAV 0.99.2+_rhel&centos.md

 `cp Downloads/clamav-0.99.2.tar.gz /opt`

 Depending on your user rights, you might need to use sudo.

 ![rhel-4](https://github.com/Cisco-Talos/clamav-faq/blob/master/manual/pictures_4_markdown/rhel/rhel-4.jpg)

 **Step 5:**
-Now, you will want to navigate to /opt by doing a CD.
-After that, you need to untar that monster file by running the following: tar –xvf clamav-0.99.2-tar.gz
+Now, you will want to navigate to `/opt` by doing a CD.
+After that, you need to untar that monster file by running the following: `tar –xvf clamav-0.99.2-tar.gz`

 ![rhel-5](https://github.com/Cisco-Talos/clamav-faq/blob/master/manual/pictures_4_markdown/rhel/rhel-5.jpg)

 **Step 6:**
 When you do a ls you will see the tar.gz file, and a folder for clamav-0.99.2.

 ![rhel-6](https://github.com/Cisco-Talos/clamav-faq/blob/master/manual/pictures_4_markdown/rhel/rhel-6.jpg)

-You will want to CD into clamav-0.99.2:
+You will want to `cd` into clamav-0.99.2:

 ![rhel-7](https://github.com/Cisco-Talos/clamav-faq/blob/master/manual/pictures_4_markdown/rhel/rhel-7.jpg)

 **Step 7** :
-Assuming you want to install the configuration files in /etc, configure and build the software with the following:
+Assuming you want to install the configuration files in `/etc`, configure and build the software with the following:

 `./configure –sysconfdir=/etc`